RohanAdwankar/oxdraw/README.md

 - The current parser recognises a small slice of Mermaid flowchart syntax: directional `graph` headers (`TD`, `BT`, `LR`, `RL`), rectangular/stadium/circle/diamond node declarations, and labelled edges (`-->`, `-.->`).
 - Layout is a simple linear pass (no automatic graph balancing or routing); diagrams are arranged along the primary axis declared by the header.
-- Markdown sources and artefact generation from the original mermaid-cli are not implemented yet.
 - PNG/PDF output remains a TODO for the local renderer; only SVGs are produced right now.

 ## Usage